On utility maximization without passing by the dual problem: A general framework

 \begin{theorem} Under Assumption \ref{k11}, Theorems \ref{main1.5} and \ref{main2.5} hold with $\mathcal{I}$ (resp. $\mathcal{I}_U$) replaced by

 in their statements. \end{theorem} \begin{proof} As in the previous proof, $Y^{\ddagger}_T\in\mathcal{K}$ a.s. hence $Y^{\dagger}_T\in \mathcal{K}+L_+^0\subset \mathcal{K}$ a.s. \end{proof}

-It seems problematic already to formulate the dual problem with general constraint set $\mathcal{K}$.
-Hence we doubt that, in that setting, the existence of optimal portfolios could be shown by solving the dual problem first and then returning to the primal problem.
-Our method, however, works only on the primal problem and it applies easily to the case with constraints as well.
+It seems problematic even to formulate the dual problem with general constraint set $\mathcal{K}$.
+Hence we doubt that Theorems \ref{const} and \ref{constt} could be shown by solving the dual problem first and then returning to the primal problem.
+Our method, however, operates only on the primal problem and it applies easily to the case with constraints as well.